Don’t Wait for a Recruiter’s Call (or a Layoff) to Start Your Job Search

 All of these wins will make a positive impression when added to your outdated resume – and don’t forget to update LinkedIn, too.

 Even a quick search on a Google Jobs tab or an online query for “professional association board positions” can turn up some surprising results.
-BoardSource also offers tips for finding open board positions or programs, along with ideas for making yourself a potential candidate for board openings.
+BoardSource also offers tips for finding open board positions or programs, along with ideas for making yourself a candidate for board openings.

 You can also leverage traditional interviewing tips to refresh your memory (and approach) prior to meeting your next employer.
 In What to Watch Out for When Interviewing in 2023, Jack Kelly covers some ways to predict what could take place in your interview – and how to navigate situations where your job search takes longer than planned.